Tomi Horvat

-Tomi Horvat (born 24 March 1999) is a Slovenian professional footballer who plays as a midfielder for Austrian Bundesliga side Sturm Graz and the Slovenia national team.
+Tomi Horvat (born 24 March 1999) is a Slovenian professional footballer who plays as a midfielder for side Bristol City and the Slovenia national team.

 Club career

 Mura

 Horvat made his Slovenian PrvaLiga debut for Mura on 21 July 2018 in a match against Triglav Kranj.
 On 25 November 2021, Horvat opened the scoring for Mura in a stunning 2–1 upset of Premier League club Tottenham Hotspur in the group stage of the UEFA Europa Conference League.
 He would finish the 2021–22 season with 11 goals and 10 assists in all competitions and was voted the Best Young Player in the Slovenian PrvaLiga.

 Sturm Graz

 On 2 June 2022, it was announced that Horvat would join Austrian club Sturm Graz on a three-year deal on 1 July 2022.
 In the semi-final match of the Austrian Cup against LASK on 6 April 2023, Horvat scored a memorable goal from outside the box to send Sturm Graz to the final.
 Sturm Graz would go on to beat Rapid Wien in the final on 30 April 2023.

 In the Austrian Cup final the following year, Horvat would score the winning goal as Sturm Graz again defeated Rapid Wien.
 He was also part of the Sturm Graz side that won the Austrian Bundesliga during the 2023–24 season.
 Sturm Graz became the first new club in eleven years to win the league title, following Red Bull Salzburg's dominance of the league.
 It was the club's fourth league title in its history and the first championship since the 2010–11 season.